schneik80/IMA-PowerData/README.md

 Provide Cloud Data information on the active document.
 Reports on Hub, Project and Folder location including Fusion Manufacturing Cloud Data mode unique identifiers.

+**Document History**

+Show the history of the active document.

+New Document

+Adds a QAT (Quick Access Toobar) command to open a pallet to create new documents.
+Documents are autonamed and saved to the active project folder in Team.

 ---

 **Recovery Save**